Mohamed-Moslemani/machine-learning-in-java/README.md

 # ☕ Machine Learning in Java ☕

-Welcome to **Machine Learning in Java** – a repository that brings machine learning algorithms to life in the Java programming language.
-This project explores core ML algorithms implemented from scratch in Java, making it a perfect fit for anyone interested in understanding machine learning beyond Python! 🤖✨
+Welcome to **Machine Learning in Java** – a repository dedicated to exploring machine learning algorithms implemented from scratch in Java.
+This project aims to bring the power of ML to Java developers, providing a hands-on approach to understanding algorithms and metrics without relying on external libraries.
+Whether you're new to machine learning or a seasoned developer, this repository offers something for everyone interested in building ML models with Java! 🤖✨

 ![GitHub Repo Size](https://img.shields.io/github/repo-size/mohamed-moslemani/machine-learning-in-java)
 ![License](https://img.shields.io/github/license/mohamed-moslemani/machine-learning-in-java)